Free shipping

 This timer is designed for use with 110 volt or millivolt gas valves.
 The timer functions as an in line switch and will cut power to the valve at the indicated time.
 The power lead from the gas valve must be run to the timer and attached to one of the "line" terminals.
 The supply wire back to the valve is then attached to the corresponding "load" terminal on the switch.
 When the timer turns off, the circuit is interrupted and the gas valve will shut down.

-Submitted by: Collin C. - NFI Master Hearth Professional on January 15, 2013
+Answered by: Collin C. - NFI Master Hearth Professional

 Customer Reviews